oVirt/ovirt-site/source/develop/release-management/features/network/allowExplicitDnsConfiguration.html.md

 *   Email: mmucha@redhat.com

 ## Summary
-When a new host is added to the system, management network will be created for it.
+When a new host is added to the system, it would be attached to the management network.
 As of ovirt-4.0.3, DNS configuration for such network will be obtained from resolv.conf file.
 With this feature implemented, an admins should be able to specify overriding configuration in WebAdmin.
 They can do that at several places:

-* During creation new host
 * By updating management network of given host (in backend terms — via its NetworkAttachment)
 * By updating management network of given DC (or later of given Cluster)